Jopp-gh/Obsidian-Dune84/README.md

 - #world #languages,

 ### Attention
-Obsidian v1.2.8 introduced several breaking changes, this means, newer versions of Dune wont be fully backward compatible with older versions of Obsidian less than v128+
+Obsidian v1.2.8 introduced several breaking changes, this means, newer versions of Dune wont be fully backward compatible with older versions of Obsidian lesser than v1.2.8+

 ### First steps